 It is not a sweet smile.

-It widens and contorts, her eyes grow huge and wide, too big for her face, possessed; her mouth opens up into a maniacal wolfish grin, and she laughs.
+It widens and contorts, her eyes grow, too big for her face, possessed; her mouth opens up into a maniacal wolfish grin, and she begins to giggle.
+Her giggle turns to a laugh, and she doesn't break her gaze with me.
 The laugh is bright and evil.
+It fills my ears.

 I wake up screaming.